LordAshes/TaleSpire-CustomMiniPlugin/README.md

 ## Change Log

+4.9.0: Flying mode is now done the same way as regular mode.
+This means consistent texture (with transparency) and stealth in both modes.
+       This fix also allows animations to be used in fly mode.
-4.8.0: Fixed support for BMP, CRN, DDS, JPG, PNG and TGA texture files

-4.7.0: Text at the top of the screen indicates the common TaleSpire_CustomData folder where custom content is expected to be found
+4.8.0: Fixed support for BMP, CRN, DDS, JPG, PNG and TGA texture files 4.7.0: Text at the top of the screen indicates the common TaleSpire_CustomData folder where custom content is expected to be found
-       (shows only when one of the transformation dialog windows are open)

-4.7.0: When the indicated transformation content is not found, a message indicates the TaleSpire_CustomData folder where it was expected.
+       (shows only when one of the transformation dialog windows are open) 4.7.0: When the indicated transformation content is not found, a message indicates the TaleSpire_CustomData folder where it was expected.
 4.6.1: Moved CustomData folder to a plugins folder so that the CustomData contents don't get flattened when the plugin is installed
 4.6.0: Modified to use FileAccessPlugin for loading assets.
 This means CMP now supports remote resource specification if desired.
 4.6.0: Assets can be in the TaleSpire_CustomData folder (as before) or in any plugin's CustomData sub-folder.

-4.5.1: Modification to get core TS Emotes working with CMP transformed assets

-4.5.0: Fix for compatability with TS Build 6913204 and newer.
+4.5.1: Modification to get core TS Emotes working with CMP transformed assets 4.5.0: Fix for compatability with TS Build 6913204 and newer.

-4.4.0: Access to CMP Effect is available from Radial menu from Transformation icon and then Effect icon

-4.4.0: When a smaller or larger base is used to transform, the contents now load at the scaled size

-4.3.1: Re-added posting of the plugin to the TaleSpire main page (which was accidentally removed in 4.3.0)

-4.3.0: AssetBundle animations for both effects and minis are supported

-4.3.0: Shortcut keys to play Anim1, Anim2, ..., Anim5

-4.3.0: Shortcut key to open dialog for playing animation by name

-4.2.1: Plugin is now shown on TaleSpire main page

-4.2.1: Fixed issue with removal of old transformation when a new transformation is applied

-4.2.0: Re-added animations and sounds for effects (not for mini transformations)

-4.2.0: Fixed effect position issue
+4.4.0: Access to CMP Effect is available from Radial menu from Transformation icon and then Effect icon 4.4.0: When a smaller or larger base is used to transform, the contents now load at the scaled size 4.3.1: Re-added posting of the plugin to the TaleSpire main page (which was accidentally removed in 4.3.0) 4.3.0: AssetBundle animations for both effects and minis are supported 4.3.0: Shortcut keys to play Anim1, Anim2, ..., Anim5 4.3.0: Shortcut key to open dialog for playing animation by name 4.2.1: Plugin is now shown on TaleSpire main page 4.2.1: Fixed issue with removal of old transformation when a new transformation is applied 4.2.0: Re-added animations and sounds for effects (not for mini transformations) 4.2.0: Fixed effect position issue
 4.1.0: Fixed height bar for transformed minis

-4.1.0: Stealth now uses core TS mecahnism so stealth syncing is no longer needed in the update loop

-4.1.0: PNG and JPG files can now be used without internal conversion to BMP

-4.0.2: Correctly identifies the Stat Messaging plugin as a dependency onm Thunderstore

-4.0.0: Fixed Fly and Emotes.
+4.1.0: Stealth now uses core TS mecahnism so stealth syncing is no longer needed in the update loop 4.1.0: PNG and JPG files can now be used without internal conversion to BMP 4.0.2: Correctly identifies the Stat Messaging plugin as a dependency onm Thunderstore 4.0.0: Fixed Fly and Emotes.
 4.0.0: Uses Stat Messaging for synchronization of the transforms for higher compatability with other plugins.
 4.0.0: Major overhaul to actually replace the core mini mesh instead of attaching a game object to it.
 3.2.0: Exposed StatHandler and provided callback for content load fails to allow plugin to be used as a dependency plugin.
 3.1.1: Bug fix and readme correction.
 Effect are triggered with Left CTRL + E (not T).
 3.1.0: Added effects support (Left CTRL + E).
 Like mini transformation but does not delete the character mesh.
 3.1.0: Added remove buttons to the transformation dialogs to remove transformations.
 3.1.0: Fixed issue with OBJ/MTL content
 3.0.0: Added assetBundle support
 3.0.0: Added animation support
 2.0.0: Blank base is no longer needed

-2.0.0: Transformation are automatically restored on loaded

-2.0.0: Trasformation triggered using CTRL+M (can be changed in R2ModMan)

-2.0.0: Moved from Chat distribution to Name distribution

-1.6.1: Exposed Plugin Guid to allow it to be marked as a dependency

-1.6.0: OBJ, MTL and texture files expected in a minis folder and then a sub-folder named after the asset (e.g. TaleSpire_CustomData\Minis\Wizard\Wizard.obj)
+2.0.0: Transformation are automatically restored on loaded 2.0.0: Trasformation triggered using CTRL+M (can be changed in R2ModMan) 2.0.0: Moved from Chat distribution to Name distribution 1.6.1: Exposed Plugin Guid to allow it to be marked as a dependency 1.6.0: OBJ, MTL and texture files expected in a minis folder and then a sub-folder named after the asset (e.g. TaleSpire_CustomData\Minis\Wizard\Wizard.obj)
 1.6.0: Added fake JPG and PNG support.
 Asset can use JPG/PNG textures which the plugin automatically converts to BMPs.
 1.5.0: Fixed shader bug.
 Content uses the Standard shader (not the TaleSpire\Creature shader).
 1.5.0: OBJ, MTL and texture files expected in a sub folder named after the asset (e.g. TaleSpire_CustomData\Wizard\Wizard.obj)
 1.5.0: Includes the TaleSpire_CustomData folder in ZIP along with a Test content

 ## Install